Want to jump straight to the answer? The best website builder for ecommerce for most people is Wix eCommerce.

 Email integration.
 If you plan on scaling up your business and want to get serious with branding, you’ll definitely want to be able to get a branded email address using your ecommerce store’s domain.
 Some platforms like Wix allow you to create a branded email address, or purchase one from their website.

-Pricing: Don’t get us wrong, pricing is important.
+Pricing: Don’t get me wrong, pricing is important.
 However, it wasn’t necessarily a deal breaker for how this list was arranged.
-That’s because all of the offerings on this list are in line with what we consider to be the industry standard.
+That’s because all of the offerings on this list are in line with what I consider to be the industry standard.

 A builder like Shopify might be on the more expensive end of the spectrum, but nothing too outrageous considering their quality and strong offerings.